gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     normal box-sizing mode a 400x300 pixel element with 15pixel border has a 400x300pixel content space surrounded by a 15 pixel border making its total size
     430x330 pixels.
 In box-sizing: border-box mode the border goes on the inside so that same element would stay 400x300 pixels, the content would end up being 370x270.
 This is yet another reason why using `clientWidth` and `clientHeight` is so important.
 If you set the border to say `1em` you'd have no way of knowing what size your canvas will turn out.
-It would be different with different fonts on different machines.
+It would be different with different fonts on different machines or different browsers.

     <a href="../webgl--same-code-container-fullscreen.html" target="_blank">A page with nothing but a container using CSS to make it fullscreen into which the code will insert a canvas</a>